George Stark: Research

 Following his Rockefeller fellowship, Stark was recruited by Arthur Kornberg, another Nobel Laureate, to conduct research at Stanford.
 His research was now focused on aspartate transcarbamylase, which catalyzes the transfer of a carbamyl group from phosphate to aspartate, and he and his colleague Kim Collins investigated a certain intermediate of this reaction, namely N-phosphonacetyl-l-aspartate, better known as PALA.
 They postulated that this particular intermediate could be a feasible inhibitor, and after synthesizing it, found that it indeed inhibited ATCase.
-This is where Stark’s research on mammalian cells began.
+This is where Stark's research on mammalian cells began.
 Aspartate transcarbamylase is one of the first three enzymes necessary for de novo synthesis of pyrimidine nucleotides, and after Stark was able to isolate this protein complex in hamster cells, he then treated them with PALA and found this pathway inhibited.
 Furthermore, with another colleague Randall Johnson, Stark began testing the use of PALA as a treatment for tumors in mice cells, with significant rudimentary results.
 PALA was able to successfully inhibit growth of transplantable tumors, but was less successful with solid tumors.
 It was later found that this ability did not translate well to human cells and has minimal therapeutic uses on its own.

 Another major advancement made by Stark and his colleagues at Stanford was the development of the Northern blot and Western blot techniques, which allow researchers to more efficiently detect isolated mRNA.
 To do this, they first developed a method to couple DNA with diazotized cellulose, which was reactive with both DNA and RNA.
 They were then able to use gel electrophoresis and cellulose chromatography paper to isolate mRNA molecules, and then probe them with complementary DNA strands.
 In contrast with the previously used Southern blot, this method allowed for the analysis of RNA instead of DNA.
-A similar method was used for isolating proteins, leading to the method referred to as the Western blot.
+A similar method was used for identification of proteins, leading to the method referred to as the Western blot., variations of which were also reported by two other groups, working independently at about the same time: Harry Towbin and coworkers in Basel, Switzerland, and W. Neil Burnett in Robert Nowinski's lab at Fred Hutchinson Cancer Research Center in Seattle, who also coined the name "Western" blotting.
+The Towbin group used secondary antibodies for detection, which is now the predominant method in Western blotting.